-- Reduces seasonality and disperses the visitors; - Provides year-round employment; - Encourages sustainable growth that maintains the quality and vibrancy of local life and celebrates local heritage; - Provides an understanding of a well-defined landscape and retains its integrity through enhanced environmental management; - Offers unique, quality experiences that build on local strengths and passion; - Improves the area's capacity to offer slow tourism through enhanced connectivity between trail systems and the development of new opportunities for safe hiking and cycling; - Attracts new investment in accommodation infrastructure; - Generates a greater level of coordination, new thinking and progressive leadership; - > Appeals to the international markets; - Benefits from enhanced highspeed broadband and sustainable transportation services.
+- · Reduces seasonality and disperses the visitors - Provides year-round employment - Encourages sustainable growth that maintains the quality and vibrancy of local life and celebrates local heritage - Provides an understanding of a well-defined landscape and retains its integrity through enhanced environmental management - Offers unique, quality experiences that build on local strengths and passion - Improves the area's capacity to offer slow tourism through enhanced connectivity between trail systems and the development of new opportunities for safe hiking and cycling - · Attracts new investment in accommodation infrastructure - Generates a greater level of coordination, new thinking and progressive leadership - Appeals to the international markets - Benefits from enhanced highspeed broadband and sustainable transportation services.

-In addition, the strategic priorities of Mayo County Council will facilitate the implementation of the Plan and will be supported by its implementation.
-The Destination and Experience Development Plan is in keeping with the Mayo Tourism 2021 vision to develop Mayo as a premier tourism destination, coupling authenticity with world-class activities, exceptional heritage and cultural attractions and high-quality experiences to domestic and international visitors alike.
-The county's strategic underlying positioning of 'Wild Mayo' is reflected in this plan's narrative and proposed actions.
+In addition, the strategic priorities of the County Council will facilitate the implementation of the plan and will be supported by its implementation.
+The Destination and Experience Development Plan is in keeping with the Mayo Tourism 2021 vision to develop Mayo as a premier tourism destination, coupling authenticity with world-class activities, exceptional heritage and cultural attractions and high quality experiences to domestic and international visitors alike.
+The County's strategic underlying positioning of Wild Mayo is reflected in the creative narrative presented in this plan and will be strengthened through the implementation of the strategies.